creativescala/case-study-parser/docs/pages/context/evaluation.md

 }
 ```

 Now we can do some fun things.
-First let's see that a finite portion of the infinite list of ones is all ones.
+First let's see that a finite portion of the infinite list of ones really is all ones.

 ```scala mdoc:silent
 val ones: InfiniteList[Int] = InfiniteList(1, Delay(ones))